apache/solr-site/content/pages/security.md

 template: security

 ## How to report a security issue

+### CVEs in Solr dependencies

 Solr depends on lots of other open-source software -- "dependencies".
 If a CVE is published (a publicly identified vulnerability) against one of them, the Solr project will review it to see if it's actually exploitable in Solr -- usually they aren't.
-The non-exploitable vulnerabilities are published [on this Confluence page](https://cwiki.apache.org/confluence/display/SOLR/SolrSecurity#SolrSecurity-SolrandVulnerabilityScanningTools).
-If you don't see a CVE there, ask us about it.
+Please review the [officially published non-exploitable vulnerabilities](https://cwiki.apache.org/confluence/display/SOLR/SolrSecurity#SolrSecurity-SolrandVulnerabilityScanningTools) before taking any steps.
+If you **don't** see a CVE there, you should take the following steps:
+1. Search through the [Solr users mailing list](https://lists.apache.org/list.html?users@solr.apache.org) to see if anyone else has brought up this dependency CVE.
+1. If no one has, then please do [subscribe to the users mailing list](https://solr.apache.org/community.html#mailing-lists-chat) and then send an email asking about the CVE.

+### Exploits found in Solr

+The Solr PMC will not accept the output of a vulnerability scan as a security report.
+Please see the section above for more information.

+The Solr PMC greatly appreciates the reporting of security vulnerabilities found in Solr itself.

 Then please disclose responsibly by following [these ASF guidelines](https://www.apache.org/security/) for reporting.

-The Solr PMC will not accept the output of a vulnerability scan as a security report.
-The main problem scanning tools have is that they doesn't know which vulnerabilities have been deemed non-exploitable based on how Solr (or other software) use them.
-Consult the list above.
-Please do not email the security list with issues on Solr dependencies or outputs from vulnerability scanning tools.

 You may file your request by email to <mailto:security@solr.apache.org>.

 ## More information